 My Favorite Beef Enchiladas don't come from a Mexican restaurant.

-When I make my favorite Beef Enchiladas, I make everything, including the tortillas, from scratch.
+When I make my favorite enchiladas, I make everything, including the tortillas, from scratch.
 Personally, I like my enchilada tortillas a bit thicker than the ones you can buy at the grocery store.
 This recipe came from Betty Crocker’s International Cookbook, one of my favorite cookbooks.

 You will need a knife, cutting board, measuring cups and spoons, frying pan, and casserole dish.
 I make my flour tortillas by hand and I buy ready-made corn tortillas, but many people use a tortilla press, which makes the whole process simple.

 My Favorite Beef Enchiladas

 The sauce is my favorite part of this fabulous recipe for Beef Enchiladas.

 - Prep Time: 30 minutes

 - Total Time: 1 hour

 - 1½ pounds lean ground beef